mwsustuff/HuB/XML.md

 __XML----->(extensible MarkUpLanguage)__

-is a meta markup language used to define a markup language. some of the markup languages dervied the xml standards are
+XML is a meta markup language used to define a markup language. some of the markup languages dervied the xml standards are

 * xhtml